ts-factory/bublik-release/docs/04-publish/01-attachments.md

 Artefact is an arbitrary "item" associated with the test result.
 This page describes the canonical way of publishing artefacts.

-Bublik displays test artifacts through a dropdown menu on both the log page and log preview.
+Bublik displays test attachments through a dropdown menu on both the log page and log preview.
 This feature enables easy access to additional test-related files and resources.